 ELEY hs All-American basic criteria and selection

 ELEY will be the sole sponsor for the USA high school (hs) All-American program.
 The top ten averages in Small-bore Rifle and the top ten averages in International Air Rifle will be recognized as a hs All-American.
 The qualifying scores will be compiled from certain USA Shooting sanctioned matches and some CMP sanctioned air rifle matches.
 This list of matches will be published each year as some matches will change.
 This list is also subject to change throughout the year if matches are added to the calendar.
 You will need to fire a minimum number of matches from the eligible match list to qualify for hs All-American.
 An average will be calculated from the scores you submit, this will be a per shot average.
 Each hs All-American will receive a numbered coin and certificate of achievement.
-The top individual average in the small-bore event will receive an ELEY tenex test and 2500 rounds of selected tenex and the top individual average in the air rifle event will receive an ELEY ventus pellet test along with 2500 rounds of selected ventus pellets from the ELEY test facility in Winters, TX.
+The top individual average in the small-bore event will receive an ELEY tenex test and 2500 rounds of selected tenex and the top individual average in the air rifle event will receive an ELEY ventus pellet test along with 2500 rounds of selected ventus pellets (or a comparable prize) from the ELEY test facility in Winters, TX.

 basic criteria to be eligible for hs All-American includes: